apache/flink/docs/try-flink/table_api.md

 The first two lines set up your `TableEnvironment`.
 The table environment is how you can set properties for your Job, specify whether you are writing a batch or a streaming application, and create your sources.
-This walkthrough creates a standard table environment that uses the streaming runtime.
+This walkthrough creates a standard table environment that uses the streaming execution.

 {% highlight java %}
 EnvironmentSettings settings = EnvironmentSettings.newInstance().build();